cstahoviak/cherno-cpp/README.md

 - See example from [Video #69](#video-69-casting-in-c) README for how the failure of a `dynamic_cast` can be useful.

 ### Video #75: Structured Bindings
-- Structed Bindings are a new feature to C++17 that allow us to handle multiple return values [Video #52](#video-52-how-to-deal-with-multiple-return-values-in-c) in a cleaner way.
+- Structed Bindings are a new feature to C++17 that allow us to handle multiple return values (see [Video #52](#video-52-how-to-deal-with-multiple-return-values-in-c)) in a cleaner way.
 - Structured bindings allow us to "cleanly" return things like Tuples and Pairs.
 - In [Video #52](#video-52-how-to-deal-with-multiple-return-values-in-c), Cherno said that her preferred returning an instance of a struct that contains the members he wanted to return, but his opinion has changed somewhat to prefer returning tuples and/or pairs via _structured bindings_.
 - Recall that when returning a `std::tuple` (or `std::pair`), accessing the tuple members was a bit ugly, and we had to use `std::get` and an index that wasn't very human-readable: